State recreational water quality officials today lifted a water quality swimming advisory for a sound-side swimming area in Dare County.

 The advisory was lifted because water testing shows that bacteria levels have dropped below the state’s and Environmental Protection Agency’s standards set for swimming and water play.

-The advisory was posted at the Sandy Bay sound-side access near Frisco along the Cape Hatteras National Seashore on May 3.
-Test results of water samples taken May 1 and May 2 showed bacteria levels exceeding 104 enterococci per 100 milliliters of water, the standard for recreational use coastal waters.
+The advisory was posted on Sept.
+7 at the Sandy Bay sound-side access near Frisco along the Cape Hatteras National Seashore.
+Test results of water samples taken throughout the month of September have shown bacteria levels exceeding 104 enterococci per 100 milliliters of water, the standard for recreational use coastal waters.
 Test results of water samples from the site now show bacteria levels below the state and federal recreational water quality standards.

 The sign advising against swimming, skiing or otherwise coming into contact with the water has been removed.